-It is imperative that Hamilton County Schools be part of the conversation when it comes to growth in the Walden Plateau Area.
+It is imperative that Hamilton County Schools be part of the conversation when it comes to growth.
 New schools tend to attract new growth in the form of residential development.
 As the area continues to grow, schools may approach, or exceed, capacity due to increasing student enrollment.
 Factors such as transportation, access, and space needed for buildings, parking, and recreation must be considered as new schools are planned.